-It is important for the organization to remains current with the specification if that organization they wants to assert program conformance overtime.
-This requirement ensures that the program's supporting processes and controls do not erode if the conforming organization if they want to continues to assert conformance with the specification overtime.
+It is important for the organization to remains current with the specification if that organization they wants to assert program conformance over_time.
+This requirement ensures that the program's supporting processes and controls do not erode if theywant-to-continues to assert conformance with-the-specification-over_time.